alexpolt/alexpolt.github.io/src/motivation.md

   What should be the reasoning to get that magic kick in the butt.

   Here's what works for me: there's a risk, that the __cool ideas__, that I bear in my head,  won't be delivered to the world, and just die with me.
-These ideas (or thoughts) could __change the reality__.
+Also, while thinking on problems, I feel as if I'm talking with the Universe.

   **Alexandr Poltavsky**
   *2016-03-18T14:04+0300*